8 Best Redfish Lures & Baits in 2023

 Cons

-OVERVIEW: Each time we were angling with the Z-Man Original ChatterBait, the hook always stayed in an upright position, and it didn’t fall on its side during our retrievals.
+BUYING ADVICE: Each time we were angling with the Z-Man Original ChatterBait, the hook always stayed in an upright position, and it didn’t fall on its side during our retrievals.
 What’s even more interesting is that with this bait, we’ve produced multiple movements like hopping, dragging, casting, and winding.

 FEATURES: The Z-man Original ChatterBait is unique because it covers the entire water column and produces intense flashes and vibrations that easily allure the redfish on the needlepoint 5/0 hooks.

-Berkley Gulp Shrimp
+#10 Best for Pitching Structure - Berkley Gulp Shrimp

 Berkley GULP!
 Alive!

-WHY WE LIKE IT: If you’re after a live shrimp action, the Berkley Gulp Shrimp redfish lures package will provide you with an 11-ounce container full of live shrimps.
+WHY WE LIKE IT: If you’re after a live shrimp action, the Berkley Gulp Shrimp package will provide you with an 11-ounce container full of live shrimps.
 The Berkley Gulp Shrimp is great for utilizing the pitching technique in various structure conditions, such as water depths and different bottom contours.

 • Colors: Assorted colors